 What Size Cat Tree Do I Need?
-(Complete Size Guide for Every Cat)
+(Small Spaces & Large Cats)

-If you’re wondering what size cat tree do you need, the right choice depends on your cat’s size, age, and activity level.
-Most indoor cats do best with a cat tree between 36–60 inches tall, while larger or more active cats benefit from taller, multi-level designs.
+Not sure what size cat tree you need?
+Most indoor cats do best with a tree between 36–60 inches, while large or active cats need taller, multi-level designs.
+Here’s how to choose the right size so your cat actually uses it.

-What Size Cat Tree Do I Need?
-(Quick Answer)
+Quick Answer: What Size Cat Tree Do You Need?

 • Kittens: 24–36 inches